BBaysinger/bb-portfolio/docs/cloudwatch-rum-setup.md

 - Verify environment variables are set in deployed .env files
 - Check Terraform outputs match values in GitHub secrets
+- **Ensure RUM environment variables are passed as Docker build arguments** in `.github/workflows/ci-cd.yml`
+  - The `NEXT_PUBLIC_*` variables must be available during the Next.js build process
+  - Check that frontend Dockerfile accepts these build args

 ### CORS Errors